February 22, 2025

 The Oysters

 Hands down, Charlie Phillips and SAPELO ISLAND SEA FARMS harvest some of the best clams and oysters we've ever enjoyed.
-Straight from Charlie's dock in Crescent, Georgia on Pelican Point, these bivalves could have landed in some of the finest restaurants on the East Coast - instead, they're on your table at our 2025 Oyster Roast!
+Straight from Charlie's dock in Crescent, Georgia on Pelican Point, these bivalves could have landed in some of the finest restaurants on the East Coast - instead, they were on our table at our 2025 Oyster Roast!

 Georgia Conservancy's Coastal Office